Top Tips for PD Providers

-- IRIS Glossary: Teach educators to use the glossary to learn about and understand educational and disability-related terms and acronyms.
+- IRIS Glossary: Encourage educators to use the glossary to learn about and understand educational and disability related terms and acronyms.

 - New & Coming Soon: Return often to this section to find the latest news about revised and upcoming IRIS Modules and resources.

 The resources under For PD Providers can be used to infuse and integrate more information about evidence-based practices into professional development activities and trainings.
 A few of these include: